sstubbs/postgres-xl-operator/README.md

 ### Create Cluster

-1. Open a new terminal as the operator must be running
+1. Open a new terminal as the operator must be running in another.
+This isn't needed if it's installed and running in cluster with helm.
-2. `cd operations`
+2. `cd operations`.
-3. add required data to `custom-resources/postgres-xl-cluster.yaml` `spec.data` defaults will be used for values not added.
+3. copy one of the examples into a new file in `custom-resource` and edit `spec.data` as required.
-3. `./setup-postgres-xl-cluster.sh`
+4. `./setup-postgres-xl-cluster.sh`.
-4. enter required cluster name to create or update
+5. follow on screen instructions

 ### Delete Cluster

-1. Open a new terminal as the operator must be running
+1. Open a new terminal as the operator must be running in another.
+This isn't needed if it's installed and running in cluster with helm.
 2. `cd operations`
 3. `./delete-postgres-xl-cluster.sh`
 4. `enter required cluster name to delete`

 ### List clusters

-1. Open a new terminal as the operator must be running
+1. Open a new terminal as the operator must be running in another.
+This isn't needed if it's installed and running in cluster with helm.
 2. `cd operations`
 3. `./list-postgres-xl-cluster.sh`